makovalab/lab-website/content/press_release/2020-09-29/index.md

 +++
-title = "Scientists take a step toward understanding 'jumping genes' effect on the genome" subtitle = "" date = 2020-09-29T00:00:00
+summary = "UNIVERSITY PARK, Pa. -- Using state-of-the-art statistical methods, a team of researchers said they may have taken a leap closer to understanding a class of jumping genes, sequences that move to different locations in the human genome, which is the body's complete set of DNA.
+They added that the…" title = "Scientists take a step toward understanding 'jumping genes' effect on the genome" subtitle = "" date = 2020-09-29T00:00:00